Differentiable graph neural network simulator for forward and inverse modeling of multi-layered slope system with multiple material properties: Training

 \section{Training}

-We use transfer learning \citep{feng2019transfer, chamangard2022transfer} to reduce the computational cost and data requirements of training a Graph Neural Network Simulator (GNS), which would otherwise demand extensive granular flow datasets and specialized high-memory GPUs \citep{choi2024graph}.
+We use transfer learning \citep{feng2019transfer, chamangard2022transfer} to reduce the computational cost and data requirements of training the GNS, which would otherwise demand extensive granular flow datasets and specialized high-memory GPUs \citep{choi2024graph}.
 Transfer learning enables a model to reuse previously learned representations rather than learning entirely from scratch.
 This approach is particularly effective when expanding the capabilities of a simulator to take into account additional material parameters or previously unmodeled physical processes.

 We implement a two-stage training strategy.
 In the first stage, we train a base GNS model on a dataset in which material behavior depends solely on the friction angle.
 This phase establishes a pre-trained model that captures the core dynamics of frictional granular flows.
 In the second stage, we fine-tune this model using a smaller, targeted dataset that incorporates both friction and cohesion.
-This sequential training allows the model to integrate cohesion effects while retaining its learned understanding of frictional behavior.
+We use this approach since the friction angle is a more fundamental and generic property governing the response of particulate materials, such as soils composing slope systems, which are the focus of this study.
+Moreover, previous studies \citep{choi2024graph,jiang2024gns_inverse} have established the ability of the GNS to model the dynamics of purely frictional materials.
+The adopted sequential training considers that the trained GNS can integrate cohesion effects additively while retaining its learned understanding of frictional behavior, which is evaluated in later sections.
 The following section describes the base dataset used in the initial training and details the subsequent fine-tuning procedure.

-\subsubsection{Datasets}
+\subsection{Datasets}

-\Cref{table:training_datasets} summarizes the datasets and MPM configurations used for training the base model and fine-tuning stages.
+We use the MPM with a standard MPM scheme \citep{sulsky1995application} and an explicit time integration to generate the training datasets. \Cref{table:training_datasets} summarizes the MPM analysis configurations for the dataset generation and material properties for the base model and fine-tuning stages.
 While both datasets share consistent MPM settings (element size, number of material points per cell, and timestep), they differ in material properties: the base dataset considers only friction angle, while the fine-tuning dataset includes both friction angle and cohesion.
 Geostatic stress conditions are applied in all simulations to capture initial slope stress states, and MPM simulations are run.
-The base dataset contains 2,000 simulations, using four geometric configurations shown in \Cref{fig:train_data_config}a–d.
-Solid lines define the granular mass boundaries.
-The fine-tuning stage also considers additional scenarios of column collapse runout (27 simulations) to complement the training.
-The column widths and heights range between 50 and 100 m.